tsghosh/github-easy-steps/Pull requests : Contribute to someone's repository.md

    - Add changes to the project file
    - Add necessary comments, Click on Propose file change
    - Click on Create a Pull request to submit your changes for review.
-   - Leave necessary comments for project maintainers
+   - Leave necessary comments for project maintainers.

 2. Pull Request from a forked repository